 Table 5.
-Canker ratings, number of cankers sampled, hypovirus incidence (per cent of cankers having at least one of twelve isolates with hypovirus), and frequency of virulent, hypovirulent and non-C. parasitica (based on twelve samples/canker) for years 2000, 2009 and 2014 in the disease center.
+Canker ratings, percentage of cankers in each rating class by year, hypovirus incidence (percentage of cankers having at least one of twelve isolates with hypovirus), and frequency of virulent, hypovirulent and non-C. parasitica (based on twelve samples/canker) for years 2000, 2009 and 2014 in the Disease Center.